kurapica/PLoop/PLDoc.md

 Comments like '---xxxxx---' xxxx would be ignored.

-If there are no valid feature like type, table, function and etc or special tag is used like @module, the comment should be ignored.
+If there are no valid feature like type, table, function and others or auto infered tag like @module, @prototype, @method is used, the comment should be ignored.

 Comments like